pablolozanoa/MLE-Takehome/README.md

 -   **A: Assessment** – Diagnosis or clinical impression of the professional.
 -   **P: Plan** – Next steps: treatments, testing, referrals, education, follow-up.

-An example SOAP note was also provided in `./example_notes/Medical Visit SOAP Note.pdf` (though its content is therapy-focused, the S-O-A-P structure is relevant).
+An example SOAP note is also provided in `./example_notes/Medical Visit SOAP Note.pdf`.

 ## 2. Features